VictorTaelin/LJSON/README.md

 ## TODO

-#### Halting problem (or not really)
+#### Think about the halting problem (or not really)

 There is no protection against non-terminating programs on the general case.
 A type system could be used to ensure LJSON programs terminate.
 For example, system F would exclude 100% of the non-terminating programs, at the cost of also throwing away some that would terminate.
 Yet, I don't think that would be necessary since you can still play very safe with what we have.
 For example, if you enable only mathematical operators, conditionals and bounded loops as primitives - and if you call your LJSON functions with nothing but first-order values (strings, ints, arrays, etc., but not other functions), then you are safe to say you program will halt.
-The reason is that, without loop primitives, users can't express things like `while(true)` - and, and since LJSON functions are in normal forms (which is easy to verify mechanically), users can't send non-terminating lambda-calculus expressions such as `(λ x . x x) (λ x . x x)` (those don't have a normal form).
-That is already enough power to encode most, if not all, practical algorithms, while still being safe to say they won't freeze your server.
-Anyway, it would be good to debate this a bit more.
+Without loop primitives, users can't express things like `while(true)` - and without high-order functions, users can't build non-terminating expressions such as `((x) => x(x))((x) => x(x))`.
+See the [bounded loops example](https://github.com/MaiaVictor/LJSON/blob/master/Examples/ex6_bounded_loops.js).

 #### Standard lib